Rhizome-Conifer/conifer-user-guide/docs/how-it-works.md

 # How Conifer Works
 {: .no_toc }

 To archive a website, Conifer allows you to capture the site and your interaction with it.
-When you (or another) person accesses a capture session, they are able to engage with the site as it existed.
+When anyone accesses a capture session, they are able to engage with the site as it existed.
 Below, we will define some fundamental concepts to help ensure successful captures.
 {: .fs-6 .fw-300 }

 ### Capture and Access in Conifer